jedisct1/draft-denis-xet/draft-denis-xet.md

 ### Compression Selection

 Implementations MAY use any strategy to select compression schemes.
-If compression increases size, implementations SHOULD use compression type 0 (None).
+If compression increases size, implementations SHOULD use compression type `0` (`None`).

-ByteGrouping4LZ4 (Type 2) is typically beneficial for structured numerical data such as float32 or float16 tensors, where bytes at the same position within 4-byte groups tend to be similar.
+`ByteGrouping4LZ4` (Type 2) is typically beneficial for structured numerical data such as `float32` or `float16` tensors, where bytes at the same position within 4-byte groups tend to be similar.

-## CasObjectInfo Footer
+## `CasObjectInfo` Footer

 The metadata footer sits immediately before the 4-byte length trailer.
 Implementations MUST serialize fields in this exact order and reject unknown idents or versions.

 ### Main Header

 - Ident: `"XETBLOB"` (7 ASCII bytes)
-- Version: 8-bit unsigned, MUST be 1
+- Version: 8-bit unsigned, MUST be `1`
 - Xorb hash: 32-byte Merkle hash from {{xorb-hashes}}

 ### Hash Section

 - Ident: `"XBLBHSH"` (7 bytes)
-- Hashes version: 8-bit unsigned, MUST be 0
+- Hashes version: 8-bit unsigned, MUST be `0`
-- Num chunks: 32-bit unsigned
+- `num_chunks`: 32-bit unsigned
 - Chunk hashes: 32 bytes each, in chunk order

 ### Boundary Section

 - Ident: `"XBLBBND"` (7 bytes)
-- Boundaries version: 8-bit unsigned, MUST be 1
+- Boundaries version: 8-bit unsigned, MUST be `1`
-- Num chunks: 32-bit unsigned
+- `num_chunks`: 32-bit unsigned
 - Chunk boundary offsets: Array of `num_chunks` 32-bit unsigned values.
 Each value is the end offset (in bytes) of the corresponding chunk in the serialized chunk data region, **including headers**.
 Chunk 0 starts at offset 0; chunk `i` starts at `chunk_boundary_offsets[i-1]`.
 - Unpacked chunk offsets: Array of `num_chunks` 32-bit unsigned values.
 Each value is the end offset of the corresponding chunk in the concatenated uncompressed stream.

 ### Trailer

-- Num chunks: 32-bit unsigned (repeated for convenience)
+- `num_chunks`: 32-bit unsigned (repeated for convenience)
 - Hashes section offset from end: 32-bit unsigned distance from the end of the footer to the start of the hash section
 - Boundary section offset from end: 32-bit unsigned distance from the end of the footer to the start of the boundary section
 - Reserved: 16 bytes, zero

-The 4-byte length trailer that follows the footer stores `info_length` (little-endian 32-bit unsigned) for the CasObjectInfo block only.
+The 4-byte length trailer that follows the footer stores `info_length` (little-endian 32-bit unsigned) for the `CasObjectInfo` block only.
 This length field is not counted inside the footer itself.

 # File Reconstruction {#file-reconstruction}